shredtechular/antdimot.github.io/data/ef_init.md

 # Entity Framework database initialization

-With version 4.1 or later Entity Framework provides a useful way for recreate and optionally re-seed the database with data the first time or before the execution of unit test.
+Starting from version 4.1, the Entity Framework provides an useful way for creating and optionally re-seed the database with data at first time execution or before the execution of unit test.

-For this purpose Microsoft provides some classes:
+For this purpose, Microsoft provides some classes:

 * CreateDatabaseIfNotExists
 * DropCreateDatabaseAlways
 * DropCreateDatabaseIfModelChanges

-All classes implement interface **IDatabaseInitializer<T>** where T is a **DbContext**.
+All classes implements the interface **IDatabaseInitializer<T>** where T is a **DbContext**.

-For example if you want populate database with base information before execute an unit test you can write code like this:
+For example, if you want to populate database with base information before executing an unit test, you can write a code like this:

     public class MyTestIntializer : DropCreateDatabaseAlways<MyContext>
     {